cycodehq/intellij-platform-plugin/README.md

 1. Open the editor.
 2. Navigate to the Plugins Section:
-    1. In the left-hand sidebar of the Settings/Preferences dialog, select “Plugins”.
+    1. In the left-hand sidebar of the Settings/Preferences dialog, select "Plugins".
 3. Search for "Cycode" in the search bar:
-    1. In the “Plugins” section, you'll see a “Marketplace” tab.
+    1. In the "Plugins" section, you'll see a "Marketplace" tab.
        Click on this tab, and then use the search bar at the top to search for the plugin you wish to install.
 4. Click on the "Install" button next to the Cycode plugin.
 5. Wait for the installation to complete.
 6. Restart the JetBrains editor.

+Alternatively, you can install the plugin from the plugin page: https://plugins.jetbrains.com/plugin/23079-cycode

 ## Authentication